Longju: Longju incident

 and fired upon it killing one and wounding another.
 The rest were taken prisoner although some escaped.
 The following day, the Longju post itself was attacked with an overwhelming force.
 After some fighting, the entire Longju contingent withdrew to Daporijo.
 Chinese troops began to entrench themselves at the Indian Longju post, digging mines and building airfields, demarcating it as their territory.

-When the Indian government protested about the incident, the Chinese replied that it was the Indian troops that opened fire and later "withdrew ... on their own accord".
+When the Indian government protested about the incident, the Chinese replied that it was the Indian troops that opened fire and later "withdrew... on their own accord".
 They also said that Longju was in Tibetan territory according to the McMahon Line.

 Aftermath

 The Indian media reported the 25 August attack on Longju on 28 August 1959.
 Nehru faced questions in the parliament on the same day.
 He revealed that serious border incidents occurred between India and China along the Tibet border.
 Nehru went on to reference four cases: Aksai Chin Road, Pangong Lake area, Khinzemane and Longju.
 He also announced that the border would be the responsibility of the military from then onwards.

-The Longju incident came while numerous questions were already being raised in India based on leaks and news reports.
-In order to stem the "tide of criticism", Nehru had decided to publish the entire correspondence with the Chinese government as a "white paper".
+The Longju incident came while numerous questions were already being raised in India based on leaks and news reports.To stem the "tide of criticism", Nehru decided to publish the entire correspondence with the Chinese government as a "white paper".
 The first of these appeared on 7 September.
-In due course the white papers would severely restrict Nehru's room for diplomatic manoeuvre.
+In due course, the white papers would severely restrict Nehru's room for diplomatic manoeuvre.

-On 8 September, Nehru received a reply from the Chinese Premier Zhou Enlai to his letter from March 1959 quizzing about the Chinese maps claiming Indian territory.
-Zhou stated that the maps were "substantially correct", thereby laying claim to the entire state of Arunachal Pradesh as well as Aksai Chin.
-(Until this point Zhou had been claiming that PRC was just reprinting the old Kuomintang maps and hadn't had the time to examine the boundary question.)
+On 8 September, Nehru received a reply from the Chinese Premier Zhou Enlai to his letter from March 1959 inquiring about the Chinese maps claiming Indian territory.
+Until that point, Zhou had been claiming that the PRC was just reprinting old Kuomintang maps and had not had the time to examine the boundaries.
+In the letter, Zhou stated that the maps were "substantially correct", thereby laying claim to the entire state of Arunachal Pradesh as well as Aksai Chin.

 In the same letter, Zhou also proposed that border differences should be settled through negotiations and that the "status quo" should be maintained until such settlement.

 Nehru accepted the proposal in his response.
 He indicated that the Indian forces would withdraw from Tamaden—another location where the McMahon Line was contested—and invited Zhou to do the same at Longju, while reassuring him that the Indian forces would not reoccupy it.
 The Chinese forces are said to have subsequently withdrawn from the Indian post at Longju, but remained in force at Migyitun.

 On 2 October 1959, a discussion took place between Soviet and Chinese delegations in which Khrushchev asked Mao "Why did you have to kill people on the border with India?" to which Mao replied that India attacked first.
 Zhou Enlai, also present at the discussion then asked Khrushchev "What data do you trust more, Indian or ours?"
 Khrushchev replied that there were no deaths among the Chinese and only among the Hindus.